 Using Cover Crops to Protect Soil

-Planting cover crops is a well-proven method of preventing soil erosion, enhancing fertility, and insulating against frost.
-The best cover crops to plant in Michigan include winter rye, clover, and field peas.
-They catch and hold moisture, reduce nutrient runoff, and protect topsoil from freezing.
+Cover crops prevent soil erosion, enhance its fertility, and protect it against frost.
+Winter rye, clover, and field peas are the best cover crops to use in Michigan as they catch and hold moisture, reduce nutrient runoff, and protect topsoil from freezing.

 Applying Mulch to Insulate Soil

-A heavy layer of organic mulch will form a barrier, keeping the frost from penetrating too deeply.
-Straw, wood chips or shredded leaves are inexpensive choices for most Michigan farms.
-Mulching in late fall is key to getting the most benefit.
+A thick layer of organic mulch serves as a barrier that prevents the frost from penetrating too deeply.
+Straw, wood chips or shredded leaves are relatively inexpensive in most parts of Michigan.
+The timing of the mulching into late fall is critical in maximizing the benefit.

 Soil Testing and Nutrient Boosting